lemon65/zomboid_auto_save/README.md

 * COMPRESS_FOLDERS == defaults to 0, to .ZIP the saves to save on space.
 * MAX_SAVES == defaults to 10, The total amount of saves you can have saved, it will start removing the oldest after it hits this limit.

+NOTEs About Running:
-NOTE - The script will auto create the backup folders if they are not present
+- The script will auto create the backup folders if they are not present
+- Don't leave the script running or it can overwrite all your backups with the same save data (5mins - 10saves == 50min time frame)

 ### Usage:
 ```